samuelgoto/Administration/proposals-CG-WG.md

     * Evidence of developer demand

 # Stage 2

+The purpose of Stage 2 Proposals is to formally specify the alternative that was identified as best in the previous step: dealing with corner cases, integrating with other parts, reconciling with other ongoing proposals and resolving concerns that were raised.
+The proposal enters this stage in an imperfect but seemingly workable state and leaves it with all of the concerns resolved.

   * Entrance criteria
     * Products of the prior stage and
     * WG consensus to adopt the solution as the basis for their work.